-3.3 Estimates of Latent Variable Paths
+3.2 Estimates of latent variable paths

-Figures 5 and 6 report modal estimates of the model's structural shocks and the persistent exogenous fundamentals (i.e., risk premia and autonomous demand).
+Figures 4, 5, and 6 report estimates of the model's persistent exogenous fundamentals (for example, risk premiums and autonomous demand).
 These series have recognizable patterns for those familiar with U.S. economic fluctuations.
-For example, the risk premia jump at the end of the sample, reflecting the financial crisis and the model's identification of risk premia, both economy-wide and for housing, as key drivers.
+For example, the risk premiums jump at the end of 2008, reflecting the financial crisis and the model's identification of risk premiums, both economy-wide and for housing, as key drivers.